-Percentage Letter Grade Grade Point Value Grade Definition 90-100 A+ 4.0 Excellent Strong evidence of original thinking; good 85-89 A 4.0 organization; capacity to analyze and synthesize; superior grasp of subject matter with sound critical 80-84 A- 3.7 evaluations; evidence of extensive knowledge base.
-77-79 B+ 3.3 Good Evidence of grasp of subject matter, some evidence 73-76 В 3.0 of critical capacity and analytic ability; reasonable understanding of relevant issues; evidence of 70-72 B- 2.7 familiarity with literature.
-67-69 C+ 2.3 Adequate Student who is profiting from his/her university 63-66 С 2.0 experience; understanding of the subj ability to develop solutions to simple p material. experience; understanding of the subject matter; 60-62 C- 1.7 57-59 D+ 1.3 Some evidence of familiarity with subject matter and 53-56 D 1.0 some evidence that critical and analytic skills have 50-52 D- 0.7 0-49 F 0.0 Inadequate Little evidence of even superficial understanding of subject matter; weakness in critical and analytic skills; with limited or irrelevant use of literature.
+Percentage Letter Grade Grade Point Value Grade Definition 90-100 A+ 4.0 Excellent Strong evidence of original thinking; good 85-89 A 4.0 organization; capacity to analyze and synthesize; superior grasp of subject matter with sound 80-84 A- 3.7 critical evaluations; evidence of extensive knowledge base.
+77-79 B+ 3.3 Good Evidence of grasp of subject matter, some 73-76 В 3.0 evidence of critical capacity and analytic ability; reasonable understanding of relevant issues; 70-72 B- 2.7 evidence of familiarity with literature.
+67-69 C+ 2.3 Adequate Student who is profiting from his/her university 63-66 С 2.0 experience; understanding of the ability to develop solutions to simp the material. experience; understanding of the subject matter; 60-62 C- 1.7 57-59 D+ 1.3 and some evidence that critical and a Some evidence of familiarity with subject matter 53-56 D 1.0 and some evidence that critical and analytic skills 50-52 D- 0.7 have been developed.
+0-49 F 0.0 Inadequate Little evidence of even superficial understanding of subject matter; weakness in critical and analytic skills; with limited or irrelevant use of literature.